Brandon Vanlalremdika

-Brandon Vanlalremdika (born 28 January 1994) is an Indian professional footballer who plays as a midfielder or winger for RoundGlass Punjab in the I-League.
+Brandon Vanlalremdika (born 28 January 1994) is an Indian professional footballer who plays as a midfielder or winger for I-League club Sreenidi Deccan.

-Career
+Club career

 Born in Mizoram, Vanlalremdika started his career with Aizawl.
 He was one of the goalscorers in the I-League 2nd Division match that saw Aizawl promoted to the I-League when they beat Chanmari 4–2.

 Vanlalremdika made his professional debut for Aizawl in the I-League on 9 January 2016 against the reigning champions, Mohun Bagan.
 He played 80 minutes before coming off as Aizawl lost 3–1.

 In 2021, he joined Kolkata-side Mohammedan Sporting.
 Under Nikola Stojanović's captaincy, Brandon and his team Mohammedan for the first time, ran for their maiden national league title in 2021–22 I-League season, but finished as runners-up after a 2–1 defeat to Gokulam Kerala at the end.